Kyle Allen is still Washington’s starting quarterback if healthy, Ron Rivera says

 “Again, to me, you could say the scramble for the touchdown because he saw man coverage, he saw the defenders had their backs turned, and he knew it was an opportunity to tuck the ball and run.
 That was a good decision on his part.”

 Rivera said last week that the impetus for making a change at quarterback was partly to jump-start Washington’s offense and to have someone more experienced in Scott Turner’s system run the show.
-Allen played 15 games (13 starts) in the same system in Carolina, and although his time was limited Sunday, Rivera felt he did enough to improve the offense.
+Allen played 15 games (13 starts) in the same system in Carolina, and although Allen’s time was limited Sunday, Rivera felt he did enough to improve the offense.

 “I thought he made good decisions,” Rivera said.
 “He delivered a good ball for the most part.
-Unfortunately, the next time we got another drive going he got knocked out of the game.
+Unfortunately, the next time we got another drive going, he got knocked out of the game.
 But, again, it’s what we’re looking for.
 He managed it well.”

 The key now is consistency — and better play up front.